 “Today, I still read what people write about me, but their criticism does not affect me anymore.”

-If you are camping and want to light a campfire, you start it with a few twigs, a few pages of a newspaper and a box of matches.
-Afterwards, to keep the fire on, you need to feed it with more twigs and branches, otherwise, the fire will go out.
+If you wish to light a campfire, you start it with a few twigs, a few pages of a newspaper, and a box of matches.
+Afterward, to keep the fire burning, you need to feed it with more twigs and branches.
+Otherwise, the fire will go out.

 - Anger resembles fire.
 Like the fire, if you keep feeding the fire of your anger, it will grow stronger and harm you.

-- If you let anger occupy your attention, you allow it to grow.
+- If you allow anger to occupy your attention, it will grow stronger.

-- If you stop feeding it with your attention, it will fade away.
+- Anger will fade away if you stop feeding it with your attention.

 How do you stop feeding your anger and resentment?

 You stop feeding them by denying them your attention, and this you can do by practicing emotional detachment.
 You can find all the guidance about emotional detachment in the book Emotional Detachment for Happier Life.

 Emotional detachment is a skill that enables you to let go of distressing and harmful emotions, remain tranquil, and stop allowing negative emotions to upset you.